COVID-19 Antibody Testing Kit

 - Has been infected by SARS-CoV-2.

-- Has an immunological IgG/IgM-response to SARS-CoV-2
+- Has an immunological IgG/IgM-response to SARS-CoV-2 either from;

 The answers to these two questions can be of significant benefit, for example aiding decisions around whether a person can return to work, travel, or socialise with other people.
 This can be particularly pertinent in the decision making process surrounding at-risk groups, such as the immunocompromised and elderly.
 If used in the wider population it could also hold a role in determining the timing and extent of social-distancing measures and can help inform whether a staggered lifting of interventions can help avoid a secondary infection peak.